Armand Courville: Gangster

 Courville was Cotroni's most trusted partner, and the two were very active in running bookmaking, gambling and prostitution rackets.
 Montreal had a reputation at the time as "Canada's Sin City" and attracted many American tourists who enjoyed visiting a city that did not have the same puritanical rules and atmosphere that were the norm in American cities and in English-speaking Canadian cities.
 During the Second World War, Montreal had so prostitutes that both the U.S. Army and U.S. Navy tried to discourage servicemen from visiting Montreal under the grounds that visits to Montreal almost always resulted in the said servicemen contracting venereal diseases, which added to Montreal reputation as the "Sin City of the North".
 Cotroni and Courville soon attracted the attention of "the Commission" of New York as both Lucky Luciano and Meyer Lanksy made it clear that they wanted a share of Montreal's rackets.
 For their part, Cotroni had forged an alliance with a number of French gangsters, most notably Antoine D'Agostino to smuggle heroin from Marseilles into Montreal.
 As the population of the United States is much greater than Canada, the market for heroin was accordingly greater.
 An alliance was soon made with the New York Mafia where in exchange for heroin being smuggled into the United States, a share of the profits from the Montreal rackets would go to "the Commission".
 The influence of the Cotroni family increased in the 1950s when an alliance was made with the Bonanno family of New York.

-Courville remained active as an wrestling promoter and recruited Maurice Vachon into professional wrestling after he won a gold medal in wrestling at the 1950 British Empire Games in Auckland, New Zealand.
+Courville remained active as a wrestling promoter and recruited Maurice Vachon into professional wrestling after he won a gold medal in wrestling at the 1950 British Empire Games in Auckland, New Zealand.
 After winning the gold medal, Vachon worked as a bouncer in various Montreal bars, but found that too many men wanted to fight him in order to say they had defeated the man who had won a gold medal in wrestling.
 Vachon recalled: "Courville told me once if the guys weren't able to defeat me with their fists, they would do so with a weapon.
 It was getting dangerous for me to work in clubs.
 That was when he introduced me to professional wrestling".
 Under Courville's guidance, Vachon debuted in the pseudo-sport of professional wrestling in 1951, starting a career that would see him become of the most famous wrestlers in the United States.